ADD CONDITION

 How should I use HEB SF Menthol Cough Drops?

 Adults and children 5 years and over should dissolve 1 lozenge slowly in the mouth and can repeat every 2 hours as needed or as directed by a doctor.
-For children under 5 years, ask a doctor before use.
+For children under 5 years, consult a doctor.

 Are there any warnings associated with HEB SF Menthol Cough Drops?